HotrodsClubHB/Dining-Reservations/README.md

 4 top tables can combine to become 8 or 12
 Total reservations = 80%*Total seats
 Total Seats = sum(table size*number of tables)
+Possible Shoify module to integrate with Shopify POS?